Shopify/shopify_python_api/README.md

     ```

 ### Advanced Usage
-It is recommended to have at least a basic grasp on the principles of the [pyactiveresource](https://github.com/Shopify/pyactiveresource) library, which this package relies heavily upon is a port of rails/ActiveResource to Python.
+It is recommended to have at least a basic grasp on the principles of the [pyactiveresource](https://github.com/Shopify/pyactiveresource) library, which is a port of rails/ActiveResource to Python and upon which this package relies heavily.

 Instances of `pyactiveresource` resources map to RESTful resources in the Shopify API.